Name: Reference Sites

 Activities cover all pillars of the European strategy reflected in EIP on AHA.
 As well as assessment of global strategies developed in the Basque Country, three Good Practices have been presented:

-Good Practice 1: Integrated Care Strategy
+Good Practice 1: Personalized Integrated Care Strategy

 Integrated care is a key factor for the Basque healthcare strategy, where work has been underway for several years.
-In fact, it was presented as good practice in 2013 and awarded with three stars.
+In fact, it was presented as good practice in 2013 and 2016.
 Since then, the Basque Country has continued to work in this direction playing an active and committed role, and integrated care has continued to develop and make progress with the aim of improving health and quality of life of patients and citizens of the Basque Country, carrying out prevention action, fostering empowerment of patients and creating personalised plans for patients.

 This strategy has created an integrated care model focused on people and patients capable of providing continuity of care both at health and social care levels.
 They have implemented new structures, processes and tools that have allowed us to meet the health needs of patients in the Basque Country, with a high degree of efficacy, efficiency and coordination between healthcare professionals and social workers.

-Key components of the Good Practice are:
+Key components are:

 Good Practice 3: Euskadi Lagunkoia

-The aims of this initiative are:
+The priorities of the program are: